open-telemetry/opentelemetry-ruby-contrib/instrumentation/CONTRIBUTING.md

 ## Implementation guidelines

 The original design and implementation of this project was heavily influenced by Datadog's `dd-trace-rb` project.
-You may refer to the [Datadog Porting Guide](datadog-porting-guide.md) as a reference for implementing instrumentations, however the following guidelines are specific to OpenTelemetry Ruby:
+You may refer to the [Datadog Porting Guide](datadog-porting-guide.md) as a reference for implementing instrumentations, however, the following guidelines are specific to OpenTelemetry Ruby:

 * Use `OpenTelemetry::Instrumentation::Base`
 * Use the OpenTelemetry API
-* Use First Party Extension Points
+* Use first-party extension points
 * Use Semantic Conventions
 * Write comprehensive automated tests
-* Understand Performance Characteristics
+* Understand performance characteristics

 ### Use `OpenTelemetry::Instrumentation::Base`

 The entry point of your instrumentation should be implemented as a subclass of `OpenTelemetry::Instrumentation::Base`:

-* Implement `install` block, where all of the integration work happens
+* Implement an `install` block, where all of the integration work happens
-* Implement `present` block, which is you check if the library you are instrumenting was loaded
+* Implement a `present` block, which checks whether the library you are instrumenting was loaded
-* Implement `compatible` block and check for at least the minumum required library version
+* Implement a `compatible` block and check for at least the minimum required library version
+  * OpenTelemetry Ruby Contrib generally supports only versions of gems that are within the maintenance window
-* Any custom `options` you want to support
+* Add any custom configuration `options` you want to support

 The example below demonstrates how to implement the `Werewolf` instrumentation: